 Transit-Mix trucks are rinsed before they leave the property to control fugitive dust.
-Washing protects trucks as well.
-City water with truck wash detergent (contains HCI) is used.
+Washing protects trucks as well from corrosion (brand new truck in 2015 costs about one quarter a million dollars).
+City water with truck wash detergent (contains HCl) is used.
 There are four (4) settling ponds.
 Each pond settles out suspended particulate matter.
 While fourth pond contains the cleanest water, first pond contains dirtiest water.
 Water flows via gravity (level gradient) from fourth to first pond while suspended particulate settles: fourth containing largest particle size and first containing smallest particle size.
 Truck washed dirtiest rinse water goes to fourth pond.
 To first pond fresh city water is added on as needed basis.
 First pond water is used in concrete production.